cs3041-18b/cs3041-18b.github.io/designs/visual_assn.md

   - pictures of your various sketches
   - a picture of your moodboard
   - pictures of your final product (more broadly, the evolution of your design should be clear)
+  - text describing your design process and results (minimum ~750 words, but probably should be significantly more than this to adequately justify each decision):
+    - What feedback did you get during user testing with your paper prototype?
+Was it useful?
+How would you change your prototyping process to improve testing?
+    - How did you arrive at your design decisions (layout, colors, fonts, content, etc.)?
+    - Were people able to guess your target demographic on demo day?
+If not, what did they guess and why?
+IF so, what clues helped them?